 If they see you as someone who can be trusted to not waste their time and that you will bring value to the conversation by sharing what they don’t already know, they will give you more time.
 In other words, you need to give them a valid business reason to want to meet with you.

 5 Questions To Ask To Develop A Strong Valid Business Reason

-There are 4 simple questions you can start asking today to help you develop a strong valid business reason.
-Does it:
+There are five simple questions you can start asking today to help you develop a strong valid business reason.

 Yes, developing a strong valid business reason can take extra time but it is time well spent and, just like anything else, gets easier with discipline and practice.

-By starting this discipline today you and your clients won’t miss out on a potential profitable partnership… which is what you want most!
+By starting this discipline today, you and your clients won’t miss out on a potentially profitable partnership… which is what you want most!